thospfuller/awesome-search-engine-optimization/README.md

 - [Structured data markup that Google Search supports](https://developers.google.com/search/docs/appearance/structured-data/search-gallery)

 # Link Building Strategies, Internal Linking, and Backlinking Ideas
+- [BuiltIn](https://builtin.com/) -- "Built In is a national community united around a shared passion for tech, offering content and career opportunities, whether you want to work at home or in office." -- see, for example, [companies built in Washington, DC](https://builtin.com/washington-dc).
+The BuiltIn Expert Contributor Network allows for article submissions by experts and boasts 3mm+ readers.
+BuiltIn author profiles allow for a follow backlink to their website.
 - [Techopedia: Write for Techopedia](https://www.techopedia.com/about/contributors)
 - [Codementor: Write new and import existing posts.](https://www.codementor.io/write) Links added to articles posted on CodeMentor are nofollow.
 - [Code Project](https://www.codeproject.com/info/Submit.aspx) Allows cross-posting articles.